pryv/example-apps-web/onboarding/tutorial.md

 All you need to run this app is to download [index.html](index.html) and [script.js](script.js) files and open **index.html** with your browser.

 This is an example application that performs the necessary calls that need to be implemented by a web application to onboard users on a Pryv.io platform.
-These calls are exposed in this example to emphasize the different steps of the process in a didactic fashion.
-In a real-life case, these API calls should be called automatically upon page load.
+These calls are exposed (meaning they can be triggered from UI - index.html page) for the purpose of this example to emphasize the different steps of the process in a didactic fashion.
+In a real-life case, these API calls should be called automatically in the background upon page load.

-It allows the user to manually fetch the service information, displaying the retrieved data and where it is used.
-Next, it allows to perform the authentication loading the button that opens the sign in / user creation pop up.
+The application allows the user to manually fetch the service information, displaying the retrieved data and where it is used.
+Next, it allows to perform the authentication by loading the button that opens the sign in / user creation pop up.
 Finally, it displays the obtained API endpoint that can be used to make API calls to the Pryv.io platform whose service information you loaded.

 ## Service information